jdbonner/Persistence-notes/README.md

 /etc/inittab **Important to look into for files** SUMMARY:starts processes

+Systemd is the modern initialization method.
+It starts with the kernel spawning /sbin/init which is symbolically linked to /lib/systemd/system. systemd interacts with flat configuration files called units.
+There are many types, but the target and service units determine system initializat
+The kernel spawns /usr/lib/systemd/system as the first process on the system.
+It then executes configurations starting at mounting the local file system to bringing the system to a desired state specified in the default target unit.
+Targets in systemd are like runlevels in SysV.
+The name of the default target is default.target and located in /lib/systemd/system.

 # Systemd or SystemV
 ```
 Identify which of your Linux machines is using SysV Initialization.